victorbrodsky/order-lab/README.md

 	 git checkout abcde file/to/restore

+### To push tags to remote.
+If you're pushing to your origin you can ignore the <remote> part.
+	 git push --tags <remote>

 ### Testing: run phpunit script, located in symfony's 'bin' folder:

 	Run all tests (>70 tests, >210 assertions in ~9 minutes): ./bin/simple-phpunit